-- An epidemic of addiction to heroin and other opiates is sweeping the country and is affecting our community.
+An epidemic of addiction to heroin and other opioids has gripped the nation.
+Overdose deaths are skyrocketing.

 - If the situation is immediately life-threatening, call 911.
-Our Fire and Rescue personnel carry medication that can prevent deaths from opiate overdose.
+Our Fire and Rescue personnel carry medication that can prevent deaths from opioid overdose.

 - If it's after business hours, call CSB Emergency Services at 703-573-5679; available 24/7, every day of the year, including weekends and holidays.